-If your a hunter or want to learn about hunting, go no farther.
+If you’re a hunter or want to learn about hunting, go no farther.
 The WMA has can help you out with all your questions.
 Need to get your license?
 No problem.
 Looking for a Hunter Safety course?
 Got cha covered.
 They even have a list where you can practice your shooting and archery skills.
 Now that your ready to head out for your first tom, check the WMA web-sight to figure out where to hunt.
 Once you’ve bagged your first tom head back over to the web-sight to print off your “My First” certificate.

 Don’t worry anglers and boaters the WMA has you covered to.
 The web-sight provides public fishing areas, boat ramp locator and places to go fish like small lakes and reservoirs.
 Now that you know where to fish you need the gear.
 The WMA provides a Tackle Loaner Program where you can borrow for free (yes I said Free) a pole and stocked tackle box.
-Once you’ve caught that monster head back over to the web-sight to identify that fish.
+Once you’ve caught that monster head back over to the web-sight to name that fish.

 The WMA has something for everyone.
 The information that the WMA web-sight has is enormous.
 You could spend hours learning all kinds of new things.
 The WMA is a great resource that should never be overlooked and I, for one, will keep handy.